ollef/sixten/README.md

 ### Editor integration

-#### Language server

-The compiler has a work-in-progress language server.
+The compiler has a work-in-progress language server following the [Language Server Protocol](https://langserver.org/).

 To install it, set up your editor's language client to use the command `sixten language-server`.